Izius/qgis-dh-app/README.md

 # QGIS app

 This app creates QGIS map based on the coordinates and categories in an excel file.
+Categories are based on levelized cost of heat for either individual users or district heating.
+App includes run.bat file to run an application, program.py script that runs behind the run.bat file and qgis_func.py that includes functions necessary for processing and creating the QGIS project.

 ## Description
 This run.bat executes program.py.
 This program takes as an input an Excel file with